RohitLearner/Youtube_India_Data_Exploration/README.md

 The parameters of an algorithm always affect its performance.
 Grid Search and Cross-Validation were used to tune the parameters for the model.

 ## Prediction & Conclusion
- The final
 - Likes for old dataset		- 0.93
 - Views for old dataset		- 0.91
 - Likes for new dataset		- 0.80
 - Views for new dataset		- 0.75